karbburn/nifty-option-simulator/README.md

 1. Push `main`; create a Render Web Service from the repo (Python runtime).
 2. Build command: `pip install -e ".[web]"`.
-3. Start command: `uvicorn nifty_gap.web.app:app --host 0.0.0.0 --port $PORT` (Render injects `$PORT` — do not hardcode).
+3. Start command: `uvicorn nifty_gap.web.app:app --host 0.0.0.0 --port $PORT` (Render injects `$PORT` ; do not hardcode).
 4. Optional: external cron ping (e.g. UptimeRobot) to `/health` every 5 minutes keeps the free tier awake.
-5. A scheduled GitHub Action refreshes history and regenerates `output/dashboard.json` + PNGs on weekdays, committing the results — Render auto‑deploys on push.
+5. A scheduled GitHub Action refreshes history and regenerates `output/dashboard.json` + PNGs on weekdays, committing the results; Render auto‑deploys on push.
 Committed snapshots mean the app boots instantly without regenerating on startup.
 No environment variables or secrets required.

 Embedding: the app sets `Content-Security-Policy: frame-ancestors 'self' https://sourabh08.vercel.app`, so the dashboard can be framed from the portfolio site while remaining protected elsewhere.